This information is intended for use by health professionals

 Aluminium blisters lidded with aluminium foil, containing 28 tablets or 84 tablets.

-Crushed or broken tablets of 'Propecia' should not be handled by women when they are or may potentially be pregnant (see 4.6 'Pregnancy and lactation').
+Crushed or broken tablets of 'Propecia' should not be handled by women when they are or may potentially be pregnant (see section 4.6 Fertility, pregnancy and lactation').

 Any unused medicinal product or waste material should be disposed of in accordance with local requirements.